How to Move Windows 10/11 to Another Drive: Cloning vs. System Image (2025)

 Install the new hard drive or SSD.
 If your PC has more than one slot, just install the new drive alongside the old drive.
 Otherwise, please use a USB to SATA adapter to connect it.

-- If it’s a brand new hard drive and it doesn't show up in File Explorer, you may initialize it first.
+💡 If it’s a brand new hard drive and it doesn't show up in File Explorer, you may initialize the new disk first.
 Here’s a Microsoft guide.

 Step 2.
-Launch the migration tool to initiate disk clone
+Launch the migration tool AOMEI Backupper to initiate disk clone

-Navigate to Clone tab from the main interface, and click Disk Clone to transfer the entire system disk. *You can also choose System Clone to transfer only Windows 10 installation.
+Navigate to Clone tab from the main interface, and click System Clone to transfer Windows 10 installation drive.

 Step 3.
-Specify the source drive and the target drive
+Specify the target drive for Windows OS

 Step 4.
 Check the setup and start migrating to new drive